 I am a convert since 2013 from Protestantism.
 Three major things drew me: history/the Early Church, theological and moral orthodoxy, and the liturgy.
 Afterwards, the Catholic understanding of the role of St. Peter in the life of the One visible Church Jesus Christ established worked to strength my conviction as a Catholic.

 I am interested in topics such as Catholicism, Christianity, liturgy, religion, philosophy (especially moral philosophy), history, literature, and some politics.

 I am a seminarian for the Diocese of Nashville.
 I completed my first two years of philosophical education in 2020.
 These were the first two of a total of six years of seminary formation.
-I began the theological portion of seminary formation in the fall of 2020, and have completed the first theological year of a total of four.
-In the fall of this year I will enter the second theology year.
-I have three more years until I am ordained a priest.
-My expected diaconal ordination date in 2023, and my expected priestly ordination date in 2024.
+I began the theological portion of seminary formation in the fall of 2020, and have completed two theological years of a total of four.
+I am currently in my third theology year.

 I like writing, reading, drawing, sports, and, most of all, living an active Catholic life.